Starting A Garden

 - Windbreaks: While air movement is a good thing, too much can be harmful.
 Strong winds can damage plants and cause soil erosion.
 Creating the perfect spot may require adding a windbreak such as shrubs or light-porous fencing.
 Windbreaks will also help conserve moisture by slowing evaporation after watering.
 Again, finding the sweet spot of air movement can be a rather fine balancing act.

 What else?
 Proximity to a water source is a no-brainer.
 Consider access.
 Don’t place your garden where it’s hard to get to or difficult to cart or carry compost and other supplements.
 We’ve always liked to have our garden no more than a shovel’s throw away from the compost heap.
 One clever writer suggests that you put your garden where you can’t ignore it: near the back door, by the mail box or in view of the window behind which you wash your dishes.
 Out of sight, out of mind; like your children, you never want to overlook what your garden’s up to.
 You’ll be able to better monitor moisture conditions if it’s easily and regularly in view.
 Also, don’t be tempted to make your garden so large it becomes a chore.
 Start small.
 You can always make it bigger next year.
-Here are suggestions (pdf format) from the Iowa Sate Extension service about starting a new garden.
+Here are suggestions (PDF) from the Iowa Sate Extension service about starting a new garden.
 And here’s more from Michigan author and instructor Neil Moran.
 Don’t have a garden?
 Now’s the time to take the first step.